oracle/python-oracledb/doc/src/api_manual/dbobject_type.rst

     This read-only attribute returns the name of the type.

-.. attribute:: DbObjectType.element_type
+.. attribute:: DbObjectType.package_name

-    This read-only attribute returns the type of elements found in collections of this type, if :attr:`~DbObjectType.iscollection` is True; otherwise, it returns None.
-If the collection contains objects, this will be another object type; otherwise, it will be one of the :ref:`database type constants <dbtypes>`.
+    This read-only attribute returns the name of the package, if the type refers to a PL/SQL type (otherwise, it returns the value `None`).

 .. attribute:: DbObjectType.schema